Harvard not alone: Other wealthy universities eligible for coronavirus relief, some now backing away

 The official also told Fox News that 137 universities and colleges, thus far, have applied for the institutional half of the funding.

-Education Secretary Betsy DeVos, though, said this week that while the program makes all universities and colleges eligible for the funds, no matter their financial situation, she urged those schools with large endowments not to apply and for Congress to change the law.
+Education Secretary Betsy DeVos, though, said this week that while the program makes all universities and colleges eligible for the funds, no matter their financial situation, those schools with large endowments should not apply and Congress should change the law.

 "Wealthy institutions that do not primarily serve low-income students do not need or deserve additional taxpayer funds.
 This is common sense," DeVos said.
 "Schools with large endowments should not apply for funds so more can be given to students who need support the most.
 It's also important for Congress to change the law to make sure no more taxpayer funds go to elite, wealthy institutions."